Fatigue Testing of Femoral Knee Components

 While specifications exist for most test methods for knee replacements, there are several additional methods, including fatigue testing of femoral knee components that are not yet defined.
 Even though this test is commonly performed, no testing standard exists as of the writing of this document.
 ASTM is in the process of developing a new standard with a potential release in 2020.

 As the push for implants to be thinner or more patient-specific continues, it creates a risk of fracture at the different angular junctions.
 Although rare, some clinical failures have been observed, so mitigating risk with the appropriate test program is crucial.
 Fatigue testing of femoral knee components is an important step in the validation process to ensure patient safety and device longevity.

 Element provides fatigue testing of femoral knee components in several configurations.

 Femoral knee component fatigue test configurations

 Closing conditions: This configuration applies the load at some flexion angle, usually 90 degrees, inward toward the center of the axis of rotation.
-The set up simulates loading conditions where improper implant fit or bone loss results in gaps under the femoral component, and it is not fully supported.
+The setup simulates loading conditions where improper implant fit or bone loss results in gaps under the femoral component, and it is not fully supported.
 Failures on the articulating surfaces or intercondylar notch are most common.
 Closing conditions are currently the most common configurations tested.

 Opening Conditions: In this configuration, the device is loaded so that it splays open the femoral component and applies high stresses to the rough surfaces on the inside of the implant.
-These forces may cause failure in the clinical setting due to lack of bony support on the distal femur or improper preparation of the femur during surgery.
+These forces may cause failure in the clinical setting due to a lack of bony support on the distal femur or improper preparation of the femur during surgery.
 There are two ways to simulate these forces during testing:

 Both test methods of opening conditions can generate failures that initiate from the roughened surfaces that contact the bone.